akullpp/awesome-java/README.md

 *Frameworks specifically for creating RESTful services.*

 - [Dropwizard](https://dropwizard.github.io/dropwizard) - Opinionated framework for setting up modern web applications with Jetty, Jackson, Jersey and Metrics.
-- [Elide.io](http://elide.io/) - Java library that enables you to stand up a JSON API or GraphQL web service with minimal effort starting from a JPA annotated data model.
+- [Elide](http://elide.io/) - Opinionated framework for JSON- or GraphQL-APIs based on a JPA data model.
 - [Jersey](https://jersey.github.io) - JAX-RS reference implementation.
 - [Microserver](https://github.com/aol/micro-server) — A convenient, extensible microservices plugin system for Spring & Spring Boot.
 With more than 30 plugins and growing, it supports both micro-monolith and pure microservices styles.
 - [Rapidoid](https://www.rapidoid.org) - A simple, secure and extremely fast framework consisting of an embedded HTTP server, GUI components and dependency injection.